Common types of scar treatments performed by Robert Strimling, MD at Strimling Dermatology, Laser & Vein Institute include:

 We also have various lasers to treat discolored scars, depending upon the color of the scar.

-To assess whether or not you are a good candidate to have your scar improved generally requires an in person consultation.
+Assessing whether or not you are a good candidate to have your scar improved generally requires an in-person consultation.

 Improvement after treatment or treatments is expected, but not guaranteed.

 Alternative treatments, side effects or complications, preparation and aftercare of treatments are treatment specific or dependent.